 3D printed objects can be made from a wide variety of materials with different properties.
 Each printing process uses specific materials and has its own best-use scenarios.
 Common materials include resin, nylon, and PLA; however, metal printing is also an option.

 Geometric complexity does not incur additional costs with additive manufacturing.
 Almost any CAD model can be reproduced with a 3D printer.
-Items can be printed within 24 hours, so 3D manufacturing is often used when short lead time is essential.
+Items can be printed within 24 hours, so 3D manufacturing is often used when a short lead time is essential.

 Select 3D printing when: